OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 #### Verification material(s):

+- 3.1.3.1 - Documented evidence of training or education material for program participants which should include the open source policy, Program objectives, contribution within the Program, and implications of Program non-conformance.
-- 3.1.3.1 - Documented evidence of assessed awareness for the program participants - which should include the program's objectives, one's contribution within the program, and implications of program non-conformance.
+- 3.1.3.2 - Documented evidence of assessed awareness for the program participants which should include the open source policy, Program objectives, contribution within the Program, and implications of Program non-conformance.

 #### Rationale: